 As the world slowly shifts from brick and mortar retail mode of shopping to e-commerce platforms, the hold of technology in the sector escalates.
 As technologies like Artificial Intelligence, Augmented Reality, and Virtual Reality expand their roots revolutionize the operations of various businesses, the retail sector has also likewise expanded with retailers reaching forward to encompass the new landscape developed by these technologies.
-(Speaking of Artificial Intelligence, you can also check out our other blogs on the subject)

 One such fascinating opportunity that has waltzed up the ramp of the fashion industry is IoT aka Internet of Things.
 IoT is a technology that automates our world by allowing us to interact and connect with everyday objects like customers, manufacturers, companies, stores, etc by employing the internet.